opensearch-project/documentation-website/_monitoring-plugins/trace/data-prepper-reference.md

 port | No | Integer, the port OTel trace source is running on.
 Default is `21890`. request_timeout | No | Integer, the request timeout in millis.
 Default is `10_000`. health_check_service | No | Boolean, enables a gRPC health check service under `grpc.health.v1/Health/Check`.
-Default is `false`. proto_reflection_service | No | Boolean, enables a reflection service for Protobuf services (see ProtoReflectionService and gRPC reflection docs).
+Default is `false`. proto_reflection_service | No | Boolean, enables a reflection service for Protobuf services (see [gRPC reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) and [gRPC Server Reflection Tutorial](https://github.com/grpc/grpc-java/blob/master/documentation/server-reflection-tutorial.md) docs).
 Default is `false`. unframed_requests | No | Boolean, enable requests not framed using the gRPC wire protocol. thread_count | No | Integer, the number of threads to keep in the ScheduledThreadPool.
 Default is `200`. max_connection_count | No | Integer, the maximum allowed number of open connections.
 Default is `500`.